tankietse/tankietse/README.md

 - 🌍  I'm based in VietNam
 - ✉️  You can contact me at [kiettuanleo@gmail.com](mailto:kiettuanleo@gmail.com)
-- 🧠  I'm learning Hutech university
+- 🧠  I'm learning SE in Hutech university

 ### Skills